HenrikSamuelsson/learning-gnu-make/sub-sections/installation.md

 There are various ways to get Make on a Windows machine although most of the ways will take a little effort.

-On way to get access to Make in Windows is to use [Cygwin](https://cygwin.com/index.html), see this [question](https://stackoverflow.com/questions/17710209/how-to-run-make-from-cygwin-environment?rq=1) on Stackoverflow.
+On way to get access to Make in Windows is to use [Cygwin](https://cygwin.com/index.html), see this [question](https://stackoverflow.com/questions/17710209/how-to-run-make-from-cygwin-environment?rq=1) on Stack Overflow.

-Another similar alternative to Cygwin is a [mingw-w64](http://mingw-w64.org/), see also this [question](https://stackoverflow.com/questions/42752721/mingw-64-ships-without-make-exe) on Stackoverflow.
+Another similar alternative to Cygwin is [Mingw-w64](http://mingw-w64.org/), see also this [question](https://stackoverflow.com/questions/42752721/mingw-64-ships-without-make-exe) on Stack Overflow.

 On Windows there is also always the option to run a Linux on a virtual machine and do your development this way.
 It is however beyond the scope of this material to even try to suggest the best way to achieve this.